opentensor/old-docs/src/clients.md

             https://taostats.io/
 ...
 ```
-The exact method of interacting with Bittensor through these endpoints may be distinct to them, however, by default the bittensor API is designed to work with the Opentensor Foundations entrypoint onto Bittensor.
+The exact method of interacting with Bittensor through these endpoints may be distinct to them and we recommend visiting their website to see how.
+However, by default the bittensor API is designed to work with the Opentensor Foundations entrypoint onto Bittensor which can be queried out of the box.

 ```python
 import bittensor as bt